magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-30858-magento-patch-paypal-settlement-reports-missing.md

 The MDVA-30858 Magento patch fixes missing PayPal Settlement Reports when having multiple PayPal accounts.
 The reports should be available under Admin sidebar > **Reports** > Sales > **PayPal Settlement** .
 Instead, the message: *We couldn't find any records.* displays.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.13 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.13 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.2.

 ## Affected products and versions